Fleet Management Best Practices: Reducing Risk to Improve ROI & Mission Completion

 Furthermore, any salvage possible on total loss or written-off vehicles from age, should also be included in the database.
 These can be auctioned off and ultimately they should be part of the total budget package.

 A good fleet management IT system, such as Fleet Wave or Kerridge, will provide an additional layer of oversight to understand overall costs and potential claims.
-These systems will provide visibility to fleet usage locally, maintenance, accidents, etc. which is all important to an overall fleet management strategy.
+These systems will provide visibility to fleet usage locally, maintenance, accidents, etc. which is all important to an overall fleet management best practices.

 Good claims management review at a central level in a full insurance program can be instrumental to providing insight on procedures around claims management in a self-insurance environment.
 Self-insurance options exist on how to handle claims – via outsourcing to a third party claims manager or to develop internally of the necessary skill sets.
 Even if the organization chooses to outsource actual claims management, it will need to create an internal department to manage the self-insurance program and should expect some growing pains in the first years.